 Reserve Officer Training Corps (ROTC)

 United States Armed Services ROTC Programs.
-Princeton University students may participate in Army or Air Force ROTC programs.
-The Army program is based at Princeton University, and the Air Force program is based at Rutgers University (see below).
+Princeton University students may participate in Army, Air Force or Navy ROTC programs.
+The Army program is based at Princeton University, and the Air Force and Navy programs are based at nearby Rutgers University (see below).
 These programs are conducted by the United States Armed Services.
-Participants in either program engage in noncredit courses and activities that, if successfully completed, lead to a commission as an officer.
+Participants in either program engage in ROTC courses and activities that, if successfully completed, lead to a commission as an officer.

 The focus of the ROTC program is leadership development.
 Cadets normally attend a noncredit military science elective course each semester and a five-week advanced camp in the summer following their junior year.
 The military science courses are taught by army instructors.
 Army ROTC sponsors a centralized training and development advanced camp conducted each summer at Fort Lewis, Washington.
 Successful completion of advanced camp is a prerequisite for commissioning.